ZacharyWK/20210705-ecom-back-end-zk/README.md

 Install node and the following with npm install; sequelize, express, dotenv and mysql2.

 ## Usage Instructions
 After installing npms, mysql -u username -p password to login to the mysql terminal and run source schema.sql to set up the databaseuse.
 Then use node seeds/index.js to seed database and node server.js to launch the app.
-You will then be ablle to use insomnia to make queries to the database.
+You will then be able to use insomnia to make requests to the database.

 ---